Six operations for D-cap-modules on rigid analytic spaces: Categorical background: Sheaves valued in quasi-abelian categories

 \subsection{Modules over monoids}

 We now summarize a couple of standard properties regarding monoidal categories and modules over monoids.
 Most of the results in this subsection are well-known, even though it is not easy to locate proofs of the required generality in the literature.
-For commutative monoids, an overview is given in \cite[chapter 1]{Marty}.\\ Let $\C$ be a quasi-abelian category which is also closed symmetric monoidal.
-We denote by $T: \C\times \C\to \C$ the tensor product in $\C$, and $H: \C^{\mathrm{op}}\times \C\to \C$ the internal Hom functor.
-The unit object is denoted $U\in \C$.
+For a brief overview, see \cite[section 1.3.8]{Meyer}.